mja65/Emu68-Imager/docs/faqs.md

 It can be a rewarding experience learning about how to install software on your Amiga.
 However, if you are after a fully set up and customised distribution with all games and applications pre-installed and where you can write an image to a SD card and just use it then you should download and use one of those.

+### Why does Workbench in 3.9 look poor?
+The default icons and dock in 3.9 look best with a screenmode with a high number of colours such as RTG.

 ### Where is the Linux/Mac version?
 Short answer: There is none.